mietek/halcyon-website/pages/reference/index.md

 > ---------------------|---
 > Arguments:           | _`app? option*`_

-Determines and outputs the label which would be used when deploying the specified application.
+Outputs the label of the specified application, as it would be determined during [`deploy`](#deploy).

-**TODO**
+Intended to quickly determine the newest version of an application.

 ### `constraints`